Blue Meanies (Yellow Submarine): Personal characteristics

-Like the other Blue Meanies, the Chief is masked, has yellowed teeth, wears a navy blue woolen suit and has massive, paw-like hands with six claws on each.
-He is taller than most of the other Meanies and whereas the "common" Blue Meanies wear a hat reminiscent of Mickey Mouse ears, his hat looks more like Oswald the Lucky Rabbit's.
-Also, whereas the "common" Blue Meanies wear orange-and-yellow striped stockings with Mary Jane shoes, he (and his assistant, Max) wear jackboots, complete with spurs: a pale blue boot on the right foot, a navy blue boot on the left.
-He has an unpredictable, if not split, personality, which sends him from apparently effeminate, quiet and friendly to loud, raging and malicious — though no less buffoonish in either.
-Max is often the victim of his abuse, being punched, shot or stomped on by a "Butterfly Stomper".
-He also has another Meanie carry around a stool so that he can sit down whenever he likes; presumably, were he to fall on the ground, it would be at the stool-carrier's peril.
-He also states (until the very end, when he starts warming to The Beatles) that "we Meanies only take 'no' for an answer", and gets extremely angry at the sound of the word "yes", even when being answered in the affirmative.
+Like the other Blue Meanies, The Chief is masked, has yellowed teeth, wears a navy blue woolen suit, and has massive, paw-like hands with six claws on each.
+He is taller than most of the other Meanies, and whereas the "common" Blue Meanies wear a hat reminiscent of Mickey Mouse ears, his hat looks more like Oswald the Lucky Rabbit's.
+While most of the Blue Meanies wear orange-and-yellow striped stockings with Mary Jane shoes, he (and his assistant, Max) wear jackboots, complete with spurs: a pale blue boot on the right foot, a navy blue boot on the left.
+He has an unpredictable, if not split, personality, which sends him from quiet and friendly to loud, raging, and malicious — though no less buffoonish in either.
+Max is often the victim of his abuse, being punched, shot, or stomped on by a "Butterfly Stomper".
+He also has another Meanie carry around a stool so that he can sit down whenever he likes.
+He also states (until the very end, when he starts warming to The Beatles) that "we Meanies only take 'no' for an answer" and gets extremely angry at the sound of the word "yes", even when being answered in the affirmative.
 Sometimes his own aggression gets the better of him and he needs to be revived with "nasty medicine", which makes him even more eccentric than he already is.
 He encourages his army of Meanies to be as unpleasant as possible, but after admitting defeat, he later confesses that his cousin is "the bluebird of happiness".